Zeno’s Paradox

 step or two away from infinity.

-As if he were to know
+As if he was to know

 what it is to be